albertlinao/albertlinao/README.md

 - My current stack is Next.js, and Supabase.

 ### Revenue Generating Projects
-- I am the Product Owner of [formsly.io](https://formsly.io), a web app for recruitment teams that standardizes their work using our heavily opinionated, no config workflows.
-Formsly ensures that teams don't have to change settings.
+- I am the Product Owner of [formsly.io](https://formsly.io), a web app for recruitment teams that standardizes their work using our heavily opinionated workflows.
+We ensure that teams do not need to modify anything in the workflow, to be able to efficiently perform recruitment tasks, and analyze the team's productivity on the app.
 - The web app has processed over 10,000 applicants.
 And has been used to successfully hire over 1,000 employees.

 ### What I handle in projects: